InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/README.md

 discovery of the structure and function of brains.

 There are three components to the hackathon.
-First, each hackathon targets the generation of a **Reproducible Resource** for registration and analysis of a specific brain imaging modality.
+First, the primary goal of each hackathon is the generation of a **Reproducible Resource** for registration and analysis of a specific brain imaging modality.
 **Tutorial** sessions share how to work with open source registration tools, open access datasets, or neurodata archives.